tari-project/tari/docs/src/branching_releases.md

 ## Hotfixes

-Note: This follows the Gitflow process for hotfixes.
+Note: This follows the Gitflow process for hotfixes³.

 If an important bug fix is required on MainNet.
 A developer will create a new branch *from the last MainNet tag*.
 The fix will be applied.
 This branch will have *3* PR's.
 - The hotfix branch back into development